ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 ### What is our threat model, goal, and objective?

 Our threat model is that all software developers make mistakes, and sometimes those mistakes lead to vulnerabilities.
-In addition, some malicious developers may intentionally create code that *appears* to be an unintentional vulnerability, or *appears* correct but is intentionally deceiving to reviewers (aka [underhanded code](https://www.ida.org/research-and-publications/publications/all/i/in/initial-analysis-of-underhanded-source-code)).
+In addition, some malicious developers may intentionally create code that *appears* to be an unintentional vulnerability, or *appears* correct but is intentionally deceiving to reviewers (aka underhanded code[^Wheeler20]).

 Our primary goal is to counter vulnerabilities that *appear* to be unintentional (whether or not they're intentional).
 Our secondary goal is to counter malicious code where its source code's appearance is designed to deceive reviewers.